 Explore the interior of the Duomo

-The interior of the Duomo is equally impressive with dark green and white stripes on the walls and columns.
+The interior of the Duomo is equally impressive, with dark green and white stripes on the walls and columns.
 The dome is done in a beautiful blue and gold pattern, with gold stars.
-The pulpit is made of Carrara marble and brilliantly painted with scenes from the life of Christ and the Last Judgment.

 The Duomo houses works by Donatello, Bernini and Michelangelo.
 The richly decorated Chapel of St. John the Baptist holds a bronze statue of St. John by Donatello and eight beautiful frescoes by Pinturicchio.

-The pièce de résistance in the interior of the Duomo is the marble mosaic floor, which is covered end to end with art work.
-Dozens of artists contributed to the floor art.
 The entire floor is uncovered only for a few weeks each year in the fall.
-The rest of the year, a few panels are still on display but the rest are covered to protect them.
+The rest of the year, some panels are still on display but the rest are covered to protect them.

 Don’t forget the Piccolomini Library!